-With more than 1,100 species of birds, Kenya is an absolute mecca for bird watchers, and this 14-day itinerary will take you through some of the country's best natural areas.
-Begin with a free day in Nairobi before transferring to Samburu Reserve where you can straddle the equator and take your first guided safari.
-Then, you'll take a birdwatching hike up Mount Kenya, tour the Elsamere Conservation Center, and see hundreds of flamingoes at Lake Elmenteita.
-End your trip with a grand finale: multiple days in the Maasai Mara Reserve.
+With more than 1,100 species of birds, Kenya is a paradise for birdwatchers.
+This 14-day itinerary will take you through some of the country's most beautiful landscapes to see a wide variety of birds in their natural habitats.
+Begin with a free day in Nairobi before transferring to Samburu Reserve for your first guided safari.
+Then you'll take a birdwatching hike up Mount Kenya, tour the Elsamere Conservation Center, and see hundreds of flamingoes at Lake Elmenteita.
+End your trip with multiple days in the Maasai Mara National Reserve.

 Experienced hikers and active travelers will scale Africa's 2nd-highest peak on this weeklong itinerary.
 Start with two days in bustling Nairobi where you will go on a safari drive and learn about vital wildlife conservation efforts.
 Then, meet your private guide and set off on a 5-day trek in Mount Kenya National Park—adorned with tropical forests and breathtaking scenery—before circling back to Nairobi to finish the trip.